nationskollen/server/README.md

 expected.

 #### PostgreSQL setup
+##### Requirements
+Before starting the database, make sure the following is installed:
+- docker
+- docker-compose

-Install docker and start the PostgreSQL container using `npm run pg:start`.
+Install the dependencies and make sure that the docker service is running (e.g. by enabling the docker daemon in systemd services or by starting Docker Desktop) and start the PostgreSQL container using `npm run pg:start`.
 If you want to stop the container you can run `npm run pg:stop`.

+> Note that you will most likely need to prefix the `pg:start` and `pg:stop` commands with `sudo` to be able to start the container.

 #### Creating the required tables
 Before you can start the server using `npm run dev` you must run migrations and